madalv/pad-lab-1/README.md

 * Language Agnosticism -- each microservice can be written in a language more fitting for the service's purpose.
 In this case, an Email Service or Gateway could be written in Elixir, for example, and some other microservices in Go.
 * Fault isolation/tolerance -- a failure in one microservice must not impact the whole application.

-Some projects that focus on MOOC education and employ microservices are: edX, Coursera, Udemy, Khan Academy.
+Some projects that focus on MOOC education and employ microservices are: edX, Coursera.

 ### Service Boundaries